-- 1.16.1 Only National Federations are entitled to nominate ITOs for ICF competitions level 1 and level 2. - 1.16.2 The deadline for submitting ITO proposals for each discipline is the 31^{st of} December the year prior to the competition. - 1.16.3 The nominations are submitted to the respective Technical Chair (with a copy to the ICF headquarters). - 1.16.4 The Technical Chair will present a list of Officials to the ICF Board of Directors for their approval at the latest by 1st of March.
+1.16.1 - Only National Federations are entitled to nominate ITOs for ICF competitions level 1 and level 2.

+1.16.2 - The deadline for submitting ITO proposals for each discipline is the $31^{st}$ of December the year prior to the competition.

+1.16.3 - The nominations are submitted to the respective Technical Chair (with a copy to the ICF headquarters).

+1.16.4 - The Technical Chair will present a list of Officials to the ICF Board of Directors for their approval at the latest by 1st of March.
-CHAPTER 2 - INTRODUCTION

-2.1 - OBJECTIVE [PR]
+2.1 - OBJECTIVE

-2.1.1 - The aim of a SUP competition is for people to race each other over a designated course on open water or at sea.
+2.1.1 - The aim of a SUP competition is for people competitors to race each other over a designated course on open water or at sea.